How to box in pipework

 In order to box in pipework, you’ll need a strong and durable material to construct the frame.
 Timber or MDF boards are ideal for this purpose, as they are sturdy enough to support the weight of the boxing and provide stability.

-See also How to pronounce appreciate
+See also How to make kebab shop chilli sauce

 2. Metal brackets and screws